tristanlatr/WPWatcher/README.md

 # WPScan arguments. wpscan v3.7
 # Must be a valid Json string
 # Can be set to null with wpscan_args=null
+# Set "--format","json" to use Json parsing feature
 wpscan_args=[   "--no-banner",
                 "--random-user-agent",
                 "--format", "cli-no-colour",